snachodog/choteau_chamber/bylaws.md

 #### **SECTION 2.**

-The VICE PRESIDENT shall act in the absence of the President, and perform all duties.
+The Vice President shall act in the absence of the President, and perform all duties.

 #### **SECTION 3.**

-SECRETARY/TREASURER is a non-voting member of the Board.
+Secretary/Treasurer is a non-voting member of the Board.

 It shall be the duty of the Secretary Treasurer to:

 1. Receive and disburse the funds of the Chamber, and shall keep all monies of the Chamber deposited in its name.
 No Disbursements of the funds shall be made without approval or authorization from the Board.
 2. Shall collect the dues of members, keep accurate minutes of all meetings of the Chamber.